karlssberg/Motiv/README.md

 `.AndAlso()` methods.
 This allows you to create explanations at various levels of granularity.

-In our example we can break down into its constituent parts, each with their own explanation.
+In our example, we can break down into its constituent parts, each with their own explanation.
 ```csharp
 var hasGoodCreditScore =
     Spec.Build((Customer customer) => customer.CreditScore > 600)